-Appropriately, there's no truly concrete proof of 420's history, as it's been lost in the fog of time and more than a little jumbled by its what-were-we-just-talking about oral traditions.
+420's history has been lost in the fog of time and more than a little jumbled by its what-were-we-just-talking-about oral traditions.
 However, the most repeated story traces back to San Rafael High School, which is located just north of San Francisco.

-There, in the early '70s, a group of five friends slowly started a new routine.
-During the school day, they'd utter their secret phase, "420 Louis," indicating that they'd be gathering near the school's statue of Louis Pasteur to light up and celebrate the end of yet another school day.
+There, in the early '70s, a group of five students slowly started a new routine.
+During the school day, they'd utter their code word, "420 Louis," indicating that they'd be gathering near the school's statue of Louis Pasteur to collectively smoke pot and celebrate the end of yet another school day.
 4:20 was the chosen time because school got out at 3 p.m. and many of the group had after-school sports activities that lasted until 4 p.m., according to a HuffPost article by Dave Reddix, one of the original group of marijuana smokers.
 That gave everybody enough time to meet by the statue.

 Little did they know their secret catchphrase would become permanently intertwined with the counterculture.
 At the time, The Grateful Dead was becoming more and more popular in the Marin County area and at least two of the "Waldos" had friend-of-a-friend connections to the band.
 It's easy to imagine how an oft-repeated secret code might begin proliferating through the raucous clamor of concerts and backstage gatherings and find favor with marijuana enthusiasts.